New to Fresno?

 The healthcare industry represents a robust segment of the Fresno County economy.
 The metro area alone is represented by 16 hospitals including 3,930 licensed beds.
 Three of the 16 hospitals rank as the top three private employers and employ more than 14,000 individuals.
 Also noteworthy is the amount of construction projects underway at the various healthcare locations.

-- Community Regional Medical Center: A five-story, 180,000 sf pediatric office building in Downtown F The more than $1 billion expansion will feature pediatric sub-specialists and outpatient services.
+- Community Regional Medical Center: A five-story, 180,000 sf pediatric office building in Downtown Fresno.
+The more than $1 billion expansion will feature pediatric sub-specialists and outpatient services.

-- California Health Sciences University (CHSU): CHSU’s began construction on their 826,000 sf permanent medical school campus on 70 acres of land at the Clovis Research & Technology P The $250 million campus will eventually have 2,000-3,000 students and a staff of 300-400.
+- California Health Sciences University (CHSU): CHSU began construction on their 826,000 sf permanent medical school campus on 70 acres of land at the Clovis Research & Technology Park.
+The $250 million campus will eventually have 2,000-3,000 students and a staff of 300-400.
 The university is planning to open the new campus in 2019.

 Fresno County’s burgeoning Information Technology sector consists of over 500 companies with approximately 20% located in Downtown Fresno.